Subscribe to the Social Media Lab Podcast via iTunes | Stitcher | Spotify | Google Play | RSS

-In that study, posts with hashtags outperformed posts without hashtags — which was not a surprise at all to me, or anyone reading probably. (link to post here)
+In a recent Social Media Lab study we found posts with hashtags outperformed posts without hashtags — which was not a surprise at all to me, or anyone reading probably.

 I wanted to take the hashtag matter one step further by discovering just how many hashtags should you use on Instagram posts